-What is epigentics anyway?
+What is epigenetics anyway?

-However, if this pattern gets mixed up, e.g.b As we age due to increasing oxidative stress, the methylation pattern can change in such a way, that the cell produces incorrect proteins produced and therefore becomes inoperable.
-To stay with the example, if a liver cell can no longer reliably produce the proteins it needs for its detoxification task, then it becomes dysfunctional and, in the worst case, can degenerate.
+Healthy nutrition can significantly positively influence our epigenetics.
+Sirtuins and epigenetics However, if this pattern gets disrupted, due to increasing oxidative stress with age, then the methylation pattern can change in such a way that the cell produces incorrect proteins and thus becomes non-functional.
+To stay with the example, if a liver cell can no longer reliably produce the proteins it needs for its detoxification task, then it becomes non-functional and can degenerate in the worst case.
+This type of damage increases more and more with age.
+And this is where the sirtuins come into play.Researchers have found that certain proteins can have a protective effect , including the sirtuins.
+If we manage to get our body to produce more sirtuins, it will have positive effects .
+How exactly, we will explain to you now.

-Knock-out mice – how do scientists find out the function of genes?
+Knock-Out Mice – how do scientists find out the function of genes?

 Have you ever wondered how researchers can find out how certain genes or proteins work?

 Now we have laid the foundations.
-Sirtuins appear to play an important role in longevity.
-They are referred to as one of the four most important longevity paths .
+Sirtuins seem to play an important role in longevity.They are referred to as one of the four most important longevity pathways.
 The next step is to find out how we can activate the sirtuins (without genetic manipulation) and which members of the sirtuin family are responsible for which effect.
+The Sirtuin Family When we talk about sirtuins, we can distinguish between sirtuin genes and sirtuin proteins.
+The genes hide the blueprint for the individual family members.
+Seven are known so far.
+What do they do now and where can we find them?
+Sirtuins are so-called NAD-dependent histone deacetylases.
+If you haven't studied biochemistry, this probably won't mean much to you.
+But don't worry, we'll help you understand this complex topic.
+We'll start with NAD.

 Sirtuins and NAD – an effective duo

-regeNAD is an innovatively formulated complex to increase NAD levels - with luteolin and apigenin.
+regeNAD is an innovatively formulated complex to increase NAD levels - with Luteolin and Apigenin.

-Sirtuins and epigenetics
+Sirtuins and Epigenetics

-First to the Histones.
-These proteins are important for storing DNA in the cell nucleus in as little space as possible.
-An analogy would be hair curlers.
-The DNA (the hair) is wrapped several times around the curlers (histones) and stored in this way.
+First, let's talk about the histones.
+These proteins are important for storing DNA as compactly as possible in the cell nucleus.
+An analogy would be curlers.The DNA (the hair) is wrapped multiple times around the curlers (histones) and stored that way.

 Sirt 1 – the "oldest" member of the family